Interactive Face Video Coding: A Generative Compression Framework: Methodology

+In IDI based coding, the face frames (i.e., the VVC reconstructed key-reference frame $\hat{K}$, or subsequent inter frames $I_{l} \left (1\le l \le n , l\in Z \right ) $) are expected to be converted to the semantic representation which is characterized to be compact, semantically meaningful, and controllable.
+Herein, the pretrained 3D face reconstruction model WM3DR~\cite{Zhang2021WeaklySupervisedM3} is adopted to regress facial semantic representations, including identity coefficients $\delta _{id}\in \mathbb{R}^{80}$, albedo coefficients $\delta _{alb}\in \mathbb{R}^{80}$, scene illumination coefficients $\delta _{illum}\in \mathbb{R}^{27}$, expression coefficients $\delta _{exp}\in \mathbb{R}^{64}$, head rotation coefficients $\delta _{rot}\in \mathbb{R}^{3}$, head translation coefficients $\delta _{trans}\in \mathbb{R}^{3}$ and head location coefficient $\delta _{loc}\in \mathbb{R}^{1}$.
+The total number of these WM3DR-regressed semantic parameters for each face signal is 258, leading to high representation cost for compression.
+Moreover, they also fail to individually decouple mouth movement and eye blinking, resulting in inflexible expression interactions.
+Finally, the reconstructed mesh based on these semantics also cannot achieve accurate eye movement, thus the fidelity of reconstructed face signal cannot be well guaranteed.

-Herein, we adopt the pre-trained models to obtain the face semantics.
-In particular, the facial behavior analysis model OpenFace~\cite{8373812} is employed to predict eye blinking intensities $\delta _{eye}$, and the pretrained 3D face reconstruction model WM3DR~\cite{Zhang2021WeaklySupervisedM3} is adopted to regress other facial representation.
-The mouth motion coefficients $\delta_{mouth}$ is obtained by the first six dimensions in the 64-dimension expression vector.
-Within the scope of this paper and without loss of generality, we assume the talking face frames from the same sequence share the matched identity $\delta _{id}$, albedo $\delta _{alb}$ and scene illumination $\delta _{illum}$, therefore these coefficients can be directly obtained from the reconstructed key-reference frame without signaling.
-Regarding other facial semantics including mouth motion $\delta _{mouth}$, eye blinking $\delta _{eye}$, head rotation $\delta _{rot}$, head translation $\delta _{trans}$ and head location $\delta _{loc}$, they need to be efficiently compressed and transmitted.
-As such, the final 3D intrinsic visual representations are denoted as,
+To characterize the high-dimensional face with economical coding bits and robust reconstruction, we further optimize the WM3DR-regressed semantic parameters.
+First, within the scope of this paper and without loss of generality, we assume the talking face frames from the same sequence share the matched identity $\delta _{id}$, albedo $\delta _{alb}$ and scene illumination $\delta _{illum}$, therefore these coefficients can be directly obtained from the reconstructed key-reference frame without signaling.
+In addition, according to empirical analysis, the original expression coefficients $\delta _{exp}\in \mathbb{R}^{64}$ are almost used to describe mouth movements.
+Therefore, we extract the first six dimensions in the 64-dimension expression vector as mouth motion coefficients $\delta_{mouth}\in \mathbb{R}^{6}$.
+Furthermore, to better depict the blinking intensity of the eye parts, we employ another off-the-shelf facial behavior analysis model OpenFace~\cite{8373812} to predict eye blinking coefficient $\delta _{eye}\in \mathbb{R}^{1}$.
+As for other facial semantics like head rotation $\delta _{rot}\in \mathbb{R}^{3}$, head translation $\delta _{trans}\in \mathbb{R}^{3}$ and head location $\delta _{loc}\in \mathbb{R}^{1}$, they are so parameter-compact and function-interactive that they can be retained.
+As such, the final 3D intrinsic visual representations $\delta_{com}$ to be compressed are denoted as,